Lbrooks13/Guess-the-number---PP2/README.md

 ## Features -
 - Number Input - Here the user can input their guess.
 The app will then log this and move onto the next feature.
-- Hints - The game will log which num,bers you have entered to prevent you from using up a try on an already used number.
+- Hints - The game will log which numbers you have entered to prevent you from using up a try on an already used number.
 ![hint](https://i.ibb.co/bRvYvhJ/pp2-hint.png)
-- Remaining Guesses - The game counts down how many remains tries you have.
+- Remaining Guesses - The game counts down how many remaining tries you have.
 - Duplicate Numbers - The game keeps track of which numbers you have used (as mentioned above) but will also not allow you to enter a duplicate number.
 If this happens, a pop-up will warn you and the game will not deduct a try from you.
 - Your Score - When you correctly guess the number, the game will log the score for you on the leader-board.
 ![score](https://i.ibb.co/sqt5JXR/pp2-score.png)